rayje/Stor/README.md

 The following is a list of options provided by the stor script:

     $ stor -h
 	usage: /usr/local/bin/stor options

 	This script is used to run the Stor server and client.
 The -c or -s option must be provided to start either the server or the client.

 	OPTIONS:
 	    -h      Show this message
 	    -c      Start the client
 	    -s      Start the server
 	    -k      Kill the Stor server
 	    -x      Get the status of the Stor server

 	SERVER OPTIONS:
 	    -p      The host address to be used by the Pastry server.
 This is required when using the -s option.
 This can be either the hostname or ip address.
+	    -m 		The storage capacity for the server.
+	    -d 		The directory to be used for storage.
+	    -r 		The replication factor to be used.

 	CLIENT OPTIONS:
 	    -a      The action to take (PUT, GET, DELETE).
 	    -i      The file id to be used with a GET action.
 Required when using the GET action.
 	    -f      The filename used for the PUT action.
 Required when using the PUT action.

 ### Server